mfms-ncsu/galant-js/feature-requests.md

 See the two `.jpg` files for desired locations of buttons.
 Location of popups during and at the end of algorithm execution is difficult to control, probably because of the nested contexts in `pages/GraphView/index.jxs`

+The `buttons.txt` file list all of the places in the code that impact buttons, drop downs and popups.
+These come from the code in the main branch.
+There are some changes in the dev branch, mostly to establish some uniform styles and achieve the desired position for the buttons.

 * Use of keyboard to navigate drop downs or popups with buttons is awkward; direct shortcuts for some operations on nodes and edges might be useful, e.g., the following exist in the Java version: (a) showing and hiding of weights/labels; (b) adding or deleting nodes and edges.

 * Editor windows persist when the main browser window is closed; they should go away.

+* If user presses the Algorithm (editor) button, a new editor window appears even if one already exists.
+Ideally, the current window should move to the foreground.
+Same with the graph editor.

 * User should be alerted and prompted to save when there are unsaved changes in any of the editor windows (or tabs thereon).